96boards/projects/home_surveillance/part-3/README.md

 $ cp -r ../part-2/trainer ../part-2/haarcascade_frontalface_default.xml ./
 $ sudo python facetrack.py
 ```
 The above script will track the known face using webcam mounted on Servo Pan/Tilt system.
-The servo position would get adjuested to center the known face.
+The servo system will adjust it's position continuously to center the known face.

 > Limitation: Webcam can only track the first known face at a time.